abenga/rust_notes/content/ownership.md

 // println!("{:?}", x); // commenting this out makes the code fail to compile,
 //                      // as x no longer owns the vector and isn't accessible.
 ```

+Heap memory allocated to data owned by variables is not manually managed in
+Rust.
+Rust automatically frees this memory when these variables go out of scope.